krry/atmanaut.me/content/posts/how-to-go-where-it-is-nice.md

 author: "Kerrbear"
 categories: []
 date: 2019-03-24T10:46:00-05:00
-subtitle: Or where is it nice now?
+title_sub: Or where is it nice now?
 tags:
 - playwork
 - vacay